-Born in Madrid in 1956, holder of a degree in Business Science and a Master's degree in Economic Sciences, and a Postgraduate Diploma in Economic Sciences from the University of Nancy (France).
+Born in Madrid in 1956, holder of a degree in Business Science and a Master's degree in Economic Sciences, and a Postgraduate Diploma in Economic Sciences and European Studies from the University of Nancy (France).
 Registered in the Official Register of Auditors and in the Roster of the PCAOB (USA).

-He has been chairman of the Supervision Committee of PwC Spain, and has considerable experience in all kind of audit, financial advising and financial investigation services.
-He joined PwC in 1984 and has been a partner of the firm since 1995.
-He has been responsible for the audit of major Spanish groups of companies as well as the subsidiaries of international groups.

-He has provided his services to companies such as Abengoa (IBEX 35, Nasdaq), Deutsche Bank, Kraft Foods, Marsans, Nacex, Randstad, RIU, Quirón, Securitas, Telvent (Nasdaq), ThyssenKrupp, TUI, Volkswagen/ Seat.
+He joined PwC in 1984 and up to 2014 was a partner of the firm.
+He has considerable experience in all kind of audit, financial advising and financial investigation services.
+He has been responsible for the audit of major Spanish groups of companies as well as the subsidiaries of international groups, providing his services to companies such as Abengoa (IBEX 35, Nasdaq), Deutsche Bank, Kraft Foods, Marsans, Nacex, Randstad, RIU, Quirón, Securitas, Telvent (Nasdaq), ThyssenKrupp, TUI, Volkswagen/ Seat.
+During his final years in the firm he was also Chairman of the Supervision Committee of PwC Spain.